r-tutor/libs1/radiant.model/app/tools/help/regress.md

 Additional output that requires re-estimation:

 * Standardize: Coefficients can be hard to compare if the explanatory variables are measured on different scales.
-By standardizing the data before estimation we can see which variables move-the-needle most.
-Note that a one-unit change is now equated to 2 x the standard deviation of the variable
+By standardizing the response variable and the explanatory variables before estimation we can see which variables move-the-needle most.
+Radiant standardizes data by replacing the response variable $Y$ by $(Y - mean(Y))/(2 \times sd(Y))$ and replacing all explanatory variables $X$ by $(X - mean(X))/(2 \times sd(X))$.
+See <a href="http://www.stat.columbia.edu/~gelman/research/published/standardizing7.pdf" target="_blank">Gelman 2008</a> for discussion
-* Center: Replace all explanatory variables X by X - mean(X).
+* Center: Replace the response variable Y by Y - mean(Y) and replace all explanatory variables X by X - mean(X).
 This can be useful when trying to interpret interaction effects
-* Stepwise: A data-mining approach to select the best fitting model
+* Stepwise: A data-mining approach to select the best fitting model.
+Use with caution!
 * Robust standard errors: When `robust` is selected the coefficient estimates are the same as OLS.
 However, standard errors are adjusted to account for (minor) heterogeneity and non-normality concerns.

 Additional output that does not require re-estimation: